CivicActions/nebula/CallNotes/Agendas&ActionItems.md

 * Greg to figure out a quick approach to continuous monitoring
 * Steve to add personnel matrix or something else linkable as evidence
 * Greg/Owen to add documentation to diagram (https://github.com/CivicActions/nebula/blob/master/security/logical-network-topology-1.0.0.jpg) of our AWS operating system
+* Rob to somehow get filled in Links/Table into the docuement for Melinda and get ready for her.

 ## 7/1 Scrum call Agenda